MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/manage/network-management/call-admission-control/managing-call-admission-control-for-sites.md

 ## <a name="view-network-site-information"></a>Anzeigen von Netzwerkstandortinformationen

 Netzwerkstandorte sind Büros, Niederlassungen oder Standorte, die in jeder Region einer Bereitstellung für einen Anrufsteuerungsdienst oder Notfalldienst (E9-1-1) konfiguriert sind.
-Sie können Netzwerkstandortinformationen entweder in der Skype for Business Server Systemsteuerung oder in der Skype for Business Server Verwaltungsshell anzeigen.
+Sie können Netzwerkstandortinformationen in der Skype for Business Server Systemsteuerung oder in der Skype for Business Server Verwaltungsshell anzeigen.

 ### <a name="to-view-network-site-information-in-skype-for-business-server-control-panel"></a>So zeigen Sie Netzwerkstandortinformationen in Skype for Business Server Systemsteuerung an